A Typical NICU patient

-His mom was a NICU mom extraordinaire.
+Nevertheless, his mom was a NICU mom extraordinaire.
 She was brave, calm, and thoughtful.
 She got to know her son’s nurses and seemed to feel adequately informed (by them and by me).
 If she was scared throughout his NICU stay, she never showed it to me.
 Some NICU moms are traumatized by the experience and take a long time to adjust.
 Others hide their fear and remain dutifully, but quietly present at their child’s bedside.
 Many NICU mothers feel guilt, as if something they did caused their child’s preterm birth.
 (This is almost never the case.)

 Little Luke had other complications – a small hemorrhage into his brain and another bout of infection.
 His progress coming off the ventilator was agonizingly slow.
 He was one of a group of patients that NICU nurses call “wimpy white boys.”
 He developed what is called chronic lung disease, or bronchopulmonary dysplasia (BPD).
 Many medicines were used to help him wean off the ventilator, but ultimately, he needed intravenous steroids to hasten his recovery.